Zaheera

 Zaheera is an Indian actress.
 She debuted in the James Bond movie On Her Majesty's Secret Service in 1969.
-Credited as Zara, she played the role of an Indian girl.
-She acted in Bollywood movies over the next decade.
-She appeared in a lead role for the first time in Call Girl (1974), a movie with a controversial theme at that time.
+She would go on to appear in Bollywood movies over the next decade.
+She appeared in a lead role for the first time in Call Girl (1974), directed by Vijay Kapoor, a movie with a controversial theme at that time and was a hit at the box office.
 She also had roles in Aadmi Sadak Ka and Naukri.
 One of her hit films was Gambler with Dev Anand, Shatrughna Sinha, Zahida and Jeevan.
 She has worked in a few Punjabi movies as well.

-She used to write her name as Zaherra.
+Personal life

+Zaheera lived in the United Kingdom around the time of the shooting for On Her Majesty's Secret Service, and moved back to India to pursue a career in Bollywood.
+After her Bollywood career, she moved back to London.

+Zaheera was credited under multiple names throughout her career including Zara, Zahira, Zahirra, and Zaherra.